sg-developer-portal/TechBiz-Documentation-Clone/configure-products.md

 # Configure products

-After [obtaining approval](./create-system.md#obtain-approval) for a system account, agencies need to provide configuration details for their subscribed[Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products in TechBiz.
-This information is required by the product teams to provision resources.
+To onboard to their subscribed [Singapore Government Tech Stack (SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products in TechBiz, agencies need to provide the products' configuration details.

 **Who can configure products in TechBiz?**

-The following administrator roles with an active TechPass account:
+The following administrator roles of an approved system account:

 - **Primary subscription admin**
 - **Secondary subscription admin**